Grant Center Overview

 Follow the links below to view program guidelines for each strategy:

 - Fund scientific research and analysis to provide information on water quality.

-- Advance policies and practices that accelerate or expand public and private watershed protection.
+- Advance policies and practices that accelerate, strengthen, or expand public and private watershed protection.

 Empower Constituencies to Act

-- Develop and implement conservation and restoration models.
+- Develop, implement, and monitor conservation and restoration models.

-- Provide capital for land acquisition to promote conservation.
+- Provide capital for land acquisition to promote conservation and protect water quality.

 - Secure funds to complete “The Circuit,” Greater Philadelphia’s regional trail network.